evkx/evkx.github.io/content/models/mercedes/eqc/EQC_400_4MATIC/_index.md

 ## Interior

+### Seats

-The seat layout is the traditional five seats with two in front and three in the rear.
+The Mercedes-EQ EQC 400 4MATIC accommodates five passengers with two seats in the front and a three-seat bench in the rear.

-### First row seats
+#### First row seats

-Only one front seat type is available in the Mercedes-EQ EQC 400 4MATIC.
+The Mercedes-EQ EQC 400 4MATIC offers a single type of front seat.

 The following functionalities are available on the **** seat.